cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-algorithm.md

 There are two additions to operation of the **proposer** of a round:

-1. to ensure time monotonicity, the proposer does not propose a value until its current local time, represented by `now_p` in the algorithm, becomes greater than the previously decided value's time
+1. To ensure time monotonicity, the proposer does not propose a value until its current local time, represented by `now_p` in the algorithm, becomes greater than the previously decided value's time
-1. when the proposer produce a new proposal it sets the proposal's time to its current local time
+2. When the proposer produce a new proposal it sets the proposal's time to its current local time
-   - no changes are made to the logic when a proposer has a non-nil `validValue_p`, which retains its original proposal time.
+   - No changes are made to the logic when a proposer has a non-nil `validValue_p`, which retains its original proposal time.

 #### **[PBTS-ALG-STARTROUND.1]**